cncf/communitygroups/best_practices.md

 ### Find Speakers

-You should provide some **form** to allow people to submit their talk proposal similar to this: https://docs.google.com/forms/d/1V2Y03YMOrIor0M796_WMbYx-fdsn80ngaT-PIum8gUU/edit
+You should provide a **form** to allow people to submit their talk proposal similar to this: https://docs.google.com/forms/d/1V2Y03YMOrIor0M796_WMbYx-fdsn80ngaT-PIum8gUU/edit

 > **_Note_**: Make a copy!
 Please do not edit that form.

+Pro Tip: Sessionize has a community license that you can apply for, if you host free community events.
+[Read more](https://sessionize.com/playbook/community-license)

 When possible, take care to review their presentations, and always abide by CNCF's values to remain vendor nuetral.